Why BPM Is Unique & Important: Part 2 - Introduce The Work Of Business

 In a nutshell, technology exists as a force multiplier for human brawn or human brains.
 Technology thus helps us do more work with the same resources.
 As such, BPM software technology, like all technology, helps us with our work.

-But BPM is a specific type of software technology, software technology which is specifically concerned with automation of certain types of work.
+As technology, BPM specifically concerns the automation of certain types of work.
 In fact our definition of BPM stated that “BPM is the technology for automating the work of business”.
-Let’s explore the ideas of “work” and the “automation of work”; they are the “why” of BPM software technology.
+So let’s explore the ideas of “work” and the “automation of work”; they are the “why” of BPM software technology.

 All Organized Activity Is Work

 Business or any organized endeavour starts with a purpose.
-And then the organization executes on that purpose by the expenditure of effort.
+And then that business executes on that purpose by the expenditure of effort.
 This is our starting point then: purposeful effort.
 And that’s called work.
 All organized human endeavour is about performing “work”, the expenditure of effort in support of some purpose.
 And in a macro organizational context, organizational work then adds up to a value chain.

 The job of management is to organize work in support of that value chain.
 Specifically, the job of the executive is to decide what work should be done, i.e. what effort should be expended in support of defined purposes.
 All business or government or non-profit managers and executives want to organize work.
 That’s what managers do.

-Following from this, if work is what organization is for, then technology that is directly concerned with work is centrally important.
-The application of technology to work is called automation.
+Following from this, if work is what organization is for, then the use of technology to be more productive in our work would be very important.

 What is a helpful and specific meaning of automation for this discussion?